Costa Rica vs. the Dominican Republic: A Quick Overview

 Table of contents

 Costa Rica and the Dominican Republic are both popular vacation destinations for a beach vacation.
-However, these two destinations — located in the Caribbean and Central America — have something unique to offer, meaning that tourists might prefer one destination over the other depending on their budget and travel preferences.
+However, these two destinations — located in the Caribbean and Central America — have something unique to offer, meaning that tourists might choose one destination over the other depending on their budget and travel preferences.

-If you’re torn between visiting Costa Rica vs. the Dominican Republic, read through this guide comparing and contrasting the two countries to decide which is best for your vacation (and so you can learn why — in our humble opinion — Costa Rica is the better choice!).
+If you’re torn between visiting Costa Rica vs. Dominican Republic, read through this guide comparing and contrasting the two countries to decide which is best for your vacation (and so you can learn why — in our humble opinion — Costa Rica is the better choice!).

 #1